Core Curriculum

 • Thematic units in English Language Arts (ELA) give students options for literature choices

-• Core content options in 7th and 8th grade social studies and ELA allow students choice in themes or genres they are most interested in pursuing - visit our Course Guide for more information
+• Core content options in 7th and 8th grade ELA allow students choice in themes or genres they are most interested in pursuing - visit our Course Guide for more information

 • Elective courses allow students to explore a range of electives, as well as avenues to focus on specific interests - visit our Course Guide for more information